luckyboy125/FMY-Landing-Site/README.md

-This is project that pixel perfect is very important.
+This is a project that pixel perfect function is very important.